 BiH is not a country filled with tourists, which is partly due to misinformation; I met a local who said tourists call and ask if they have water and electricity.
 It might have to do with this: WWI & Bosnian War!
 Trace the grim past in today’s Sarajevo.

-But also I couldn’t get a direct flight, which is key factor in long weekend breaks.
+I couldn’t get a direct flight, which is key factor in long weekend breaks.
 Okay, seriously, I might not hurry back to BiH, but it was this year’s most pleasently suprising city.
 Take that Paris!
 I predict that us travellers will have destroyed the charm of the city in a few years time…

 There’s good reason why Lonely Planet named southern Egypt as good value for money.
 Since the terrorist attack not may tourists have returned.
 So you can have it almost all to yourself, and it’s cheap.
 But the tourist current is changing and travel agencies are telling of rising interest.
 Unfortunately, while I was writing this, a new attack hit a tourist bus near the Pyramids, so maybe this will set things back again.